 - Atom(t) returns an "atom" (zero-sized block) with tag t.
 Zero-sized blocks are preallocated outside of the heap.
 It is incorrect to try and allocate a zero-sized block using the functions below.
 For instance, Atom(0) represents the empty array. - caml_alloc(n, t) returns a fresh block of size n with tag t.
-If t is less than No_scan_tag, then the fields of the block are initialized with a valid value in order to satisfy the GC constraints.

-- caml_alloc_tuple(n) returns a fresh block of size n words, with tag 0. - caml_alloc_string(n) returns a string value of length n bytes.
-The string initially contains garbage. - caml_copy_string(s) returns a string value containing a copy of the null-terminated C string s (a char ). - caml_copy_double(d) returns a floating-point value initialized with the double d. - caml_copy_int32(i), caml_copy_int64(i) and caml_copy_nativeint(i) return a value of OCaml type int32, int64 and nativeint, respectively, initialized with the integer i. - caml_alloc_array(f, a) allocates an array of values, calling function f over each element of the input array a to transform it into a value.
+If t is less than No_scan_tag, then the fields of the block are initialized with a valid value in order to satisfy the GC constraints. - caml_alloc_tuple(n) returns a fresh block of size n words, with tag 0. - caml_alloc_string(n) returns a byte sequence (or string) value of length n bytes.
+The sequence initially contains uninitialized bytes. - caml_copy_string(s) returns a string or byte sequence value containing a copy of the null-terminated C string s (a char ). - caml_copy_double(d) returns a floating-point value initialized with the double d. - caml_copy_int32(i), caml_copy_int64(i) and caml_copy_nativeint(i) return a value of OCaml type int32, int64 and nativeint, respectively, initialized with the integer i. - caml_alloc_array(f, a) allocates an array of values, calling function f over each element of the input array a to transform it into a value.
 The array a is an array of pointers terminated by the null pointer.
 The function f receives each pointer as argument, and returns a value.
 The zero-tagged block returned by alloc_array(f, a) is filled with the values returned by the successive calls to f.
-(This function must not be used to build an array of floating-point numbers.) - caml_copy_string_array(p) allocates an array of strings, copied from the pointer to a string array p (a char ). p must be NULL-terminated.
+(This function must not be used to build an array of floating-point numbers.) - caml_copy_string_array(p) allocates an array of strings or byte sequences, copied from the pointer to a string array p (a char ). p must be NULL-terminated.